wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 =====

 * The `xivo` `wazo-dird` backend was rename `wazo`.
 Custom directory configuration files will have to be updated.
+* The procedure for custom certificates, especially for Let's Encrypt certificates, has been simplified.
+See :ref:`https_certificate`.

+Consult the `19.01 Roadmap <https://wazo-dev.atlassian.net/issues/?jql=project%20%3D%20%22WAZO%22%20AND%20fixVersion%20%3D%20%2219.01%22>`_ for more information.

 18.14
 =====